-4.30 The main tree species that define our area (as identified by paragraph 4.27 above) would be appropriate choices for replacement trees, though sufficient space for the mature trees, the neighbouring trees and other factors must be

-- taken into consideration following the principle of "the right tree for the right place." - 4.31 For most species, a "large" tree would be in the range of 15 metres tall or higher at maturity. - 4.32 Development proposals where trees > 7.5cm in trunk diameter at 1.5m from ground and >1.5m in height are present (on-site or off-site) which have root protection areas or canopies that encroach onto the application site or could be affected by development, its plant or vehicles in any other way, are to be accompanied by a tree survey, arboricultural impact assessment, tree protection plan and an arboricultural method statement. - 4.33 The Plan encourages the planting of trees that will produce a large canopy for shade, where appropriate.
+- 4. Proposals that have the potential to affect Ancient or Veteran Trees must ensure that they are fully protected in accordance with Natural England's "Standing Advice for Ancient Woodland and Veteran Trees", giving particular regard to buffer zone recommendations.
+Development resulting in the loss or deterioration of ancient woodland (and ancient or veteran trees) will not be supported unless there are wholly exceptional reasons and suitable compensation strategy exists. - 4.32 The main tree species that define our area (as identified by paragraph 4.29 above) would be appropriate choices for replacement trees, though sufficient space for the mature trees, the neighbouring trees and other factors must be taken into consideration following the principle of "the right tree for the right place". - 4.33 For most species, a "large" tree would be in the range of 15 metres tall or higher at maturity. - 4.34 Development proposals where trees > 7.5cm in trunk diameter at 1.5m from ground and >1.5m in height are present (on-site or off-site) which have root protection areas or canopies that encroach onto the application site or could be affected by development, its plant or vehicles in any other way, are to be accompanied by a tree survey, arboricultural impact assessment, tree protection plan and an arboricultural method statement. - 4.35 The Plan encourages the planting of trees that will produce a large canopy for shade, where appropriate.